Michael Adams (email@example.com)

 Ioana Boca (email@example.com)

 earned a BS in Mathematics from the University of Bucharest, a Ph.D in Mathematics from the University of Southern California, and a MS in Statistics from the University of Illinois.
 She teaches Geometry, Calculus 1, and Accelerated Calculus 1.
+(Her website)

 Rachael Brewer (firstname.lastname@example.org)